JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 - define `ols` for every combination of types you might encounter
 - attach a method to a class with every combination of second argument type

-[This article](https://www.moll.dev/projects/effective-multi-dispatch/) by developer Thomas Moll provides a wonderful and intuitive write-up of what Multiple Dispatch is and why it's powerful using the Pokemon game as an example (you don't need to know Pokemon to follow along).

-[This article](https://medium.com/@josh_40272/why-i-use-julia-8eb47216880e) by the statistician Josh Day gives an excellent overview of how Multiple Dispatch boosts one's productivity, allows for less code and more time spent on solving the actual problem at hand.
+The statistician Josh Day wrote [an entire blog post]((https://medium.com/@josh_40272/why-i-use-julia-8eb47216880e)) about how multiple dispatch boosts one's productivity, allows for less code, and more time spent on solving the actual problem at hand.

-#### Meta-programming / Macros
+#### Meta-programming and Macros

 Meta-programming is the essentially the ability to program the language itself, and macros are one of the tools that provide this ability.
 In the Paul Graham essay mentioned above, macros are an example of the competitive advantage conferred by a more powerful language - and the choice of language was a fundamental competitive advantage.